 Food Court Review: Flat Iron Square.
 Last week Homeboy and I were waiting to move into our new home so were staying in a hotel near Bermondsey Street.
-To save money we decided check out a selection of traders located in the Food Arch.
+To save money, we decided to check out a selection of traders located in the Flat Iron Square Food Arch.
 If you’re looking for street food in Bankside, food courts in SE1 or alternative places to eat near Borough Market get yourself along to Flat Iron Square now!

-“Come rain or shine, Flat Iron Square is a buzzy social space where you can hang out with your friends whilst tucking into a wide selection of quality street food,” Homegirl London
+“Come rain or shine, and Flat Iron Square is a buzzy social space where you can hang out with your friends while tucking into a wide selection of quality street food,” Homegirl London